The Judging Process ensures all can clearly communicate, support, and sustain their innovative idea, product or process.

 The competition consists are two (2) Judging Rounds:

-All Innovators are celebrated at the Annual Evening of Innovation; Winners for each track are announced at that time (no winner is notified in advance).
-The 2022 Evening of Innovation is scheduled for Thursday, November 3rd.
+All cohort teams are celebrated at the Annual Evening of Innovation (Wednesday, November 8th); Winners for each track are announced at that time (no winner is notified in advance).

 Judging Criteria (for both Judging Rounds):

-All entries are judged on a 100-point system, which is comprised of the following elements:
+All entries are judged on a 150-point system, which is comprised of the following elements:

 Degree of Innovation: how unique and disruptive is the product/technology or process?
 Is it ground-breaking?
 Does is improve outcomes or customer experiences?
 Can it be a “game-changer” in its market?
-Maximum Value: 60 points
+(Max: 70 points).

 User Benefits/Problem-Solving: Is the product/technology or process in the market yet?
 Are consumers engaged?
 Can they clearly see its benefits?
 Is the result thoroughly communicated, understood and compelling?
 Does it seem likely that the product/technology or service will be adopted?
 Is it obvious that it will improve lives or experiences?
-Maximum Value: 20 Points.
+(Max: 30 Points)

 Future & Sustainability: Does the application/entry suggest that this is a product/technology, process, service or idea that can survey beyond the life cycle of a “fad”?
 Does it showcase future and sustainable market potential?
 Does it seem likely that it will continuously succeed in generating enough revenue to cover costs and operation?
-Maximum Value: 10 Points
+(Max: 20 Points)

 Presentation & Communication Message Clarity: The degree to which an applicant presentation or video (for the First Round) and live presentation and innovation demonstration (for the Second Round) are clear and concise in delivering the nature, benefits and uniqueness of the innovation presented?
-Maximum Value: 10 points
+(Max: 15 points)

 Chief Operating Officer, Etiometry